 The practice of yoga has you concentrate on your breathing and staying calm, all while engaging in difficult poses.
 Doing this can retrain your brain to deal with feelings of stress and anxiety much more effectively.

 Medical professionals are now prescribing yoga too!
-According to a study done by the International Journal of Yoga, yogic practices actually promote recovery to people with anxiety and depression.
+According to a study done by the International Journal of Yoga, yogic practices actually promote recovery in people with anxiety and depression.

-We provide 9 easy poses to de-stress (just 15 minutes!) and useful tips to add the yoga routine into your busy executive schedule.
+We provide 9 easy poses to de-stress (just 15 minutes!) and useful tips to add the yoga routine to your busy executive schedule.